Prehistoic/Mobile-Security-Awesome-Toolkit/docs/android/tools/ghidra.md

 - Launch Ghidra with `ghidraRun`
 - Create a **New Project** (`File > New Project`)
 - **Import the Binary**: `File > Import File` and select target file
   - For Android, you can select the APK file directly.
-Ghidra supports both `.dex` and `.so` files
+Ghidra also supports both `.dex` and `.so` files
-  - For iOS, extract the main Mach-O executable from the IPA bundle
 - **Analyze the Binary**: double-click the imported file to open the **Code Browser**, click **Yes** to run the initial auto-analysis

 ## Tips & Tricks